Alok6371/sonTube-Project/sonTube/Readme.md

 # Mongoose Model
 ### used to create the model of the database and it is used to create the collection of the database

+# CORS:
+## Handles cross-origin requests, allowing specific origins to access the server.

+# JSON Parsing:
+## Enables handling of JSON request bodies with a size limit.

+#URL-Encoded Parsing:
+## Handles form submissions and URL-encoded payloads.

+# Static File Serving:
+## Serves public files like images or stylesheets from the public folder.

+# Cookie Parsing:
+## Parses cookies from incoming requests for easier handling.